 How did you get your start in the pastry industry?

 When I moved to Scotland as a teenager I often worked for my father who owned a bakery in Victoria Street in Edinburgh.
-Laterally he opened a chocolatier in the city’s Royal Mile where I started working full time after finishing school.
+Latterly he opened a chocolatier in the city’s Royal Mile where I started working full time after finishing school.
 My career developed and progressed thereafter as I took opportunities to work all over the world from Life with Cacao gourmet dessert cafe in Kuwait to the Ritz Carlton Sharq Village & Spa in Qatar.